So You got Your Fourth DUI…

 - Your BAC (blood alcohol content) was 0.08%+

-- You incurred 3 convictions at minimum under a vehicle code section
+- You incurred 3 convictions at a minimum under a vehicle code section

 The codes that define the criteria for a DUI include the following:

-- VC 23153 (driving under influence with injury).
-This codes also looks at manslaughter caused by drunk driving
+- VC 23153 (driving under the influence with injury).
+This code also looks at manslaughter caused by drunk driving

 - VC 23103.5 (wet reckless charges)